queen-raae/galleon-attributes/readme.md

 ## Ahoy there!
 Welcome aboard! 🏴‍☠️

-Galleon Attributes helps you harness the power of data attributes to create dynamic, data-driven websites without sailing into the treacherous waters of complex code.
+Galleon Attributes helps you create dynamic, data-driven websites without sailing into the treacherous waters of complex code.
 Made for Webflow, but works with any tool that supports data attributes.

 ## The Treasure This Tool Provides 💎